bunsbof/bunsbof/README.md

 * ✉️  You can contact me at [nguyenminhcuong2000@gmail.com](mailto:nguyenminhcuong2000@gmail.com)
 * 🚀  I'm currently working on [Discord Cloned app](http://github.com/bunsbof/project_discord_cloned)
 * 🧠  I'm learning everything about JavaScript, and C++ (Unreal Engine)
-* 🤝  I'm open to collaborating on like I said everything about JavaScript and C++ (Unreal Engine)
+* 🤝  I'm open to collaborating on something fun, cross-functional program team 🕵️
 * ⚡  I like reading books, if you have any good books please recommend it for me (mechanical programming, please).
 I also like to read manga and anime, but don't tell anyone 🙈

 ### Skills